- Search The Registry

 Martha Minerva Franklin founded the association.
 This was an organization dedicated to promoting the standards and welfare of Black nurses and breaking down racial discrimination in the profession.
 This organization served an important need, as Black nurses at that time were not welcome in the American Nurses Association (ANA).

 Then, in 1934, Estelle Massey Riddle Osborne (who, three years earlier, had become the first Black to obtain a master's degree in nursing) was elected president of NACGN.
 Her top priority was the hiring of the group's first paid executive director, and the person she chose was Mabel K. Staupers.
 For 12 consecutive years, Osborne and Staupers attended each ANA House of Delegates meeting, lobbying for complete integration of Black nurses into their professional association.
 RNs had to be a member of a State Nurses Association, such as NYSNA, to belong to ANA.
 But 16 southern states and Washington, D. C. didn't allow Black members.

 They traveled throughout the country, drumming up new members and support for the NACGN's goals among conventional nursing groups, other Black organizations, and the Black press.
 They were phenomenally successful.
 In 1933, the NACGN had only 175 members; by 1949, that number had grown to 947.
 One of their greatest achievements was their successful lobbying for an integrated Cadet Nurse Corps during World War II.
 This, in turn, produced a snowball effect; by the end of the war, all but a few state nurses associations admitted Blacks as members.
-Shortly after the war, the ANA suggested that it take over the functions of the NACGN "and that its program be expanded for the complete integration of Negro nurses."
+Shortly after the war, the ANA suggested that it take over the functions of the NACGN "and that its program is expanded for the complete integration of Negro nurses."